-In the previous subsections we have shown that Swiss CPI inflation is to a substantial degree driven by foreign factors.
+In the previous subsections, we have shown that Swiss CPI inflation is to a substantial degree driven by foreign factors.
 However, this does not imply that Swiss inflation escapes the control of national monetary policy for two reasons.

-First and foremost, we show that spillover effects depend crucially on the nature of the underlying shocks and the associated monetary policy responses and related exchange rate movements.
-Second, recall that a considerable part of the impact of foreign factors on aggregate CPI are driven by energy prices.
+Firstly, recall that a considerable part of the impact of foreign factors on aggregate CPI is driven by energy prices.
 However, these effects fade over time, and therefore, monetary policy does routinely look through (supply induced) changes in energy prices.
+For example, Atukeren (2003) does not find considerable second-round effects of oil price movements on Swiss core inflation.

-Thus, our results suggest that Swiss monetary policy is able to control domestic inflation but has taken foreign factors into account in fulfilling its mandate.
-These findings can be reconciled with the theoretical model developed by Woodford (2007): as long as exchange rates adjust flexibly to changes in economic conditions, central banks' ability to control inflation is unlikely to be threatened by global integration of markets per se.
+Secondly, and most importantly, we show that spillover effects depend crucially on the nature of the underlying shocks and the associated monetary policy responses and related exchange rate movements.
+Thus, our results suggest that Swiss monetary policy has been able to affect international spillover effects on domestic inflation.
+However, the Swiss National Bank has taken foreign factors into account in fulfilling its mandate, which is reflected by the high explanatory power of foreign shocks for variations in the 3M Libor.
+Our findings can be reconciled with the theoretical model developed by Woodford (2007): as long as exchange rates adjust flexibly to changes in economic conditions, central banks' ability to control inflation is unlikely to be threatened by global integration of markets per se.
 However, the way an economy behaves is influenced by its degree of openness, which must be taken into account by monetary policy.
-This is reflected by the high explanatory power of foreign shocks for variations in the 3M Libor.